YekAz/Demo-Repo/README.md

 # DEMO

-This is a practice repo for git and gihub basics
+This is a practice repo for git and gihub basics...